-Q: Why do I see a duplicate Azure AD registered record for my Windows 10 hybrid Azure AD joined device in the Azure AD devices list?
+Why do I see a duplicate Azure AD registered record for my Windows 10/11 hybrid Azure AD joined device in the Azure AD devices list?

-Hybrid Azure AD join takes precedence over the Azure AD registered state.
-So your device is considered hybrid Azure AD joined for any authentication and Conditional Access evaluation.
-You can safely delete the Azure AD registered device record from the Azure AD portal.
-Learn to avoid or clean up this dual state on the Windows 10 machine.
+In most cases, Hybrid Azure AD join takes precedence over the Azure AD registered state, resulting in your device being considered hybrid Azure AD joined for any authentication and Conditional Access evaluation.
+However, sometimes, this dual state can result in a non-deterministic evaluation of the device and cause access issues.
+We strongly recommend upgrading to Windows 10 version 1803 and above where we automatically clean up the Azure AD registered state.
+Learn how to avoid or clean up this dual state on the Windows 10 machine.

-Q: Why do my users have issues on Windows 10 hybrid Azure AD joined devices after changing their UPN?
+Why do my users have issues on Windows 10/11 hybrid Azure AD joined devices after changing their UPN?

-Q: Do Windows 10 hybrid Azure AD joined devices require line of sight to the domain controller to get access to cloud resources?
+Do Windows 10/11 hybrid Azure AD joined devices require line of sight to the domain controller to get access to cloud resources?

-A: Generally no, except when the user's password is changed.
-Ater Windows 10 hybrid Azure AD join is complete, and the user has signed in at least once, the device doesn't require line of sight to the domain controller to access cloud resources.
-Windows 10 can get single sign on to Azure AD applications from anywhere with an internet connection, except when a password is changed.
-Users who sign in with Windows Hello for Business continue to get single sign on to Azure AD applications even after a password change, even if they don't have line of sight to their domain controller.
+No, except when the user's password is changed.
+After Windows 10/11 hybrid Azure AD join is complete, and the user has signed in at least once, the device doesn't require line of sight to the domain controller to access cloud resources.
+Windows 10/11 can get single sign-on to Azure AD applications from anywhere with an internet connection, except when a password is changed.
+Users who sign in with Windows Hello for Business continue to get single sign-on to Azure AD applications even after a password change, even if they don't have line of sight to their domain controller.

-Q: What happens if a user changes their password and tries to login to their Windows 10 hybrid Azure AD joined device outside the corporate network?
+What happens if a user changes their password and tries to sign in to their Windows 10/11 hybrid Azure AD joined device outside the corporate network?

-If a password is changed outside the corporate network (for example, by using Azure AD SSPR), then the user logon with the new password will fail.
+If a password is changed outside the corporate network (for example, by using Azure AD SSPR), then the user sign in with the new password will fail.
 For hybrid Azure AD joined devices, on-premises Active Directory is the primary authority.
 When a device does not have line of sight to the domain controller, it is unable to validate the new password.
 So, user needs to establish connection with the domain controller (either via VPN or being in the corporate network) before they're able to sign in to the device with their new password.
-Otherwise, they can only sign in with their old password because of cached logon capability in Windows.
-However, the old password is invalidated by Azure AD during token requests and hence, prevents single sign on and fails any device-based Conditional Access policies.
+Otherwise, they can only sign in with their old password because of cached sign in capability in Windows.
+However, the old password is invalidated by Azure AD during token requests and hence, prevents single sign-on and fails any device-based Conditional Access policies until the user authenticates with their new password in an app or browser.
 This issue doesn't occur if you use Windows Hello for Business.

 Azure AD register FAQ